AbelG101/Capstone1/README.md

 # Concert Booking Website

-> This is a capstone website project I made for a concert booking website with only home page and about page.
+> This is a capstone website project I made for a concert confrence website with only home page and about page.
 > [Checkout the live working demo](https://abelg101.github.io/Capstone1/)

 ## Built With